muhammadmueenarif/Typescript-for-Beginners/readme.txt

 interfaces. when we assign type in objects it becomes very lengthy so instead of assigning them in objects we make a interface and use that interface name for objects where we need.

+Lec 10.
+Classes
+constructors are special methods within class and executed when an object is created. they can be used for object initialization.